eliamartani/talk-vuejs-testing/README.md

 ## About

-In this talk we're going to learn how to setup testing tools at our projects, creating tests and eventually seeing how important is for the whole project being filled with tests.
+In this talk we're going to learn how to setup testing tools at our projects, create tests and eventually realizing the importancy of testing in our projects.

 ## Resons for testing